matthew-brett/eef-pilot2/functions.rst

     ...     # You may like to remove these prints later ...     total = 0
-    ...     # Use a for loop to go through each element in ``some_values`` ...     for element in some_values:
+    ...     # Use a for loop to go through each element in ``some_values`` ...     for value in some_values:
     ...         # Add each element to the total
-    ...         total = total + element
+    ...         total = total + value
     ...     # When that is done, then return total divided by number of ...     # elements
     ...     return total / len(some_values)